KTH-EXPECA/CLEAVE/docs/source/_build/html/_sources/usage.rst.txt

 In the context of CLEAVE emulations, the definitions of Plants and Controller Services are done through configuration files written in pure Python.
 These are then executed using the :code:`cleave.py` launcher script.
 A couple of of such configuration files can be found under the :code:`examples/` directory, and we will discuss them in more detail in :ref:`deploying_included_ncs`.

-To execute a Plant, use the :code:`run-plant` subcommand and provide a Plant configuration file:
+To execute a Plant, use the :code:`run-plant` sub-command and provide a Plant configuration file:

 .. code-block:: bash